Update: this article has been updated for vSphere 6.5d.

-We are creating a Local content library, and we can decided to let other people use it now by selecting the Publish content library externally option.
+We are creating a Local content library, and could decide to let other people use it now by selecting the Publish content library externally option.
 We can require a password if necessary.
-This is a 1.0 product so a single password is your choice, but I expect that to change in future versions.
+This is almost a 1.0 product so a single password is your choice, but I expect that to change in future versions.
 We are going to save the Subscribed content option for another article as it is a bit bigger subject!
 As I mentioned above we are doing the one vCenter option that I think many customers will start with.

 So I have made the choices I need, and we continue.